tegonal/minimalist/README.md

 ## Fixing the seed

 Minimalist outputs the used seed once the config is fully loaded.
 Use it in `minimalist.local.properties` to fix the seed to e.g. a previous run.
-You might want to restrict `maxArgs` in such a case as well and use `offsetToDecidedOffset` to skip some runs, i.e. jump to a particular run.
+You might want to restrict `maxArgs` in such a case as well and use `skip` to skip some runs, i.e. jump to a particular run.

 ## Change the ArgsRangeDecider